molepi-oucru/islan/.context/algorithms.md

    - **Batching**: Read streams are parsed and chunked into batches of 5000 records.
    - **Serialization**: Read records are serialized as basic python tuples rather than heavy `Bio.SeqRecord` objects, minimizing inter-process communication overhead.
    - **Order Preservation**: The worker pool uses `.imap` which preserves the exact order of the original reads file in the output filtered FASTQ.
-   - **Unknown Index Skipping**: To conserve CPU resources, filtering is automatically skipped for demultiplexed files labeled as `index-unknown`.
+   - **Index Failure Skipping**: To conserve CPU resources, filtering is automatically skipped for samples categorized as `Index failure`.